ericrkuo/paiku/README.md

 ### 3. Curating the haiku to some set of topics

 A key feature of our proof-of-concept is generating Haiku’s centered around some theme.
-This is accomplished by using IO to prompt the user for some topics before generating a Haiku, and then passing those topics to the datamuse API which skews results towards these topics.
+This is accomplished by using IO to prompt the user for some topics before generating a Haiku, and then passing those topics to the Datamuse API which skews results towards these topics.
 - [topics query parameter](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/e3d3a2959ad35c821d0deaf29684ebbb2209a826/prolog/api.pl#L43)
 - [IO - prompting the user for topics](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/e3d3a2959ad35c821d0deaf29684ebbb2209a826/prolog/src.pl#L12)

 ### 4. Parts of Speech and expressing basic grammar

-The datamuse API also returns tags which identify the parts of speech for each word.
+The Datamuse API also returns tags which identify the parts of speech for each word.
 We collect this metadata and can express the basic grammar of our haiku by finding words that match a parts of speech identifer.

 - [line1/3, line2/3, line3/3](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/poc/prolog/src.pl#L33-L49) search for specific parts of speech identifiers.
 - [random_word_syllable/4](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/e3d3a2959ad35c821d0deaf29684ebbb2209a826/prolog/src.pl#L65) filters parts of speech